-E. Defendants' Liability as Part of a Joint Criminal Enterprise
+E. Defendants' Liability as Part of a Joint Criminal Enterprise denationalize black South Africans and commit crimes against humanity.

 168. Ford is liable for the commission of the abuses alleged above in that Ford contributed as part of a group of entities, including the South African government, acting with a common purpose, to the commission of crimes against humanity, torture, and extrajudicial judicial killings.